 Comparison

 When I look at the design methods from Figure 1 next to each other, I notice that they overlap a lot, but that they still each put the focus somewhere else.
-Brainstorming is mostly about opening up the design space and coming up with many possible ideas before choosing a direction.
-Rapid prototyping comes after that more naturally, because it is about turning ideas into something tangible as quickly as possible, so you can see what works and what does not.
-Iterative design feels broader to me, because it is less one specific action and more a repeating cycle of making, testing, reflecting, and improving.
+Brainstorming is mainly about opening up the design space and generating many possible ideas before choosing a direction.
+Rapid prototyping is about turning an idea into a first tangible version as quickly as possible so that assumptions can be tested in practice.
+Iterative design is the broader cycle of making, testing, reflecting, and improving through repeated rounds.
+Co-design differs because it changes who is involved in the process: users or other stakeholders actively help shape the design.
+Research through design uses designing and making not only to create a prototype, but also to generate knowledge or insight.
+Critical design is different again, because it is often less focused on solving a direct problem and more on questioning assumptions, provoking discussion, or making people think differently about a topic.

 Figure 1.
 Mind map showing the relations and differences between six design methods.